BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 ![bar](images/bitalinobar.jpg)
 ## 4. Measure and Actuate with BITalino (Asynchronous) <a name="measure"></a>

+So far we've seen how to work with data recorded using OpenSignals (r)evolution in post-processing tasks.
+However, it is also possible to interact with the device directly from your Python program.

 This script allows switching ON and OFF the BITalino LED light, printing its state on screen.
 [LightsBIT.py](LightsBIT.py):
 ```